SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 	* Enhanced Core Set (5 trackers with three extensions) - Hip and chest (via trackers with extension), both thighs, both ankles and feet (via trackers with extensions).
 	* Full-Body Set (7 trackers with three extensions) - Both upper arms, hip and chest (via trackers with extension), both thighs, both ankles and feet (via trackers with extensions).

-1. Using this list choose the location on Mighty that corresponds with the area you wish to choose a tracker for.
+1. Using this list choose the location on SlimeVR's mascot, Nighty, that corresponds with the area you wish to choose a tracker for.

 	![Tracker location page](assets/img/quick_assign.png)